You are probably into the apparel business. And like any business, you want to make the most of it.

 Similarly, do you use social media to keep your customers informed on new trends and offers?
 Then you should get your audience (including the existing customers) to follow you on social media.

 And a Social Media QR Code can help you out.
 As customers can scan it, they see a custom page containing buttons with links to all your social media accounts.
-They can then select their favorite one to follow you online.
+They can then select their favourite one to follow you online.

 8. Product verification